CharlesIrvineKC/mozart/guides/event_types.md

 * A **name** field with uniquely identifies the event within the scope of the containing process model.
 * Optionally, a **function** field can be used to alter the process data when the event is handled.
-* **message_selector** field requires a function specification used to select Phoenix.PubSub events.
+* **selector** field requires a function specification used to select Phoenix.PubSub events.
 * The **exit_task** field specifies the name of the task that would exit in response to the event.
 * The **next** field specifies the name of the next task, if any, that should be opened in response to the event.
 * Finally, a **type** field that will default to  **:task_exit** for this event type.